-Acting Deputy Chief Data Officer for the Department of Defense Chief Information Officer
+Deputy Chief Data Officer for the Department of Defense

-Dr. Clark Cully is the Acting Deputy Chief Data Officer for the Department of Defense (DoD), and also serves as the Senior Advisor to the DoD Chief Information Officer (CIO).
-He led the development of DoD’s Data Strategy, the stand-up of the DoD Chief Data Officer organization, and the integration of data into the Department’s Digital Modernization program.
-He also advises the DoD CIO on innovation and technology transformation issues.
+Dr. Clark Cully is the Deputy Chief Data Officer (CDO) for the Department of Defense (DoD), working to accelerate the Department’s transition to a data-centric organization.
+Dr. Cully led the development of DoD’s Data Strategy, the stand-up of the CDO organization, and the integration of data into the Department’s Digital Modernization program.
+He also served as senior advisor to the DoD CIO on innovation and technology.

-Prior to joining DoD CIO, Dr. Cully served as an advisor in the Office of the Under Secretary of Defense for Policy.
-Dr. Cully authored portions of many of the Department’s key strategic documents, including the 2018 National Defense Strategy, the 2018 DoD Cyber Strategy, the 2018 DoD Cyber Posture Review.
+Previously, Dr. Cully served as an advisor in the Office of the Under Secretary of Defense for Policy.
+Dr. Cully authored portions of many key strategic documents, including the 2018 National Defense Strategy, the 2018 DoD Cyber Strategy, the 2018 DoD Cyber Posture Review.
 He has also managed DoD programs on 5G technology, innovation, professional education, nuclear weapons policy, and command and control modernization.

 Dr. Cully has held numerous technology and policy positions across the national security community including in the DoD Office of Defense Research & Engineering, the U.S. Senate Appropriations Committee, NATO ISAF Headquarters in Afghanistan, the Office of Nonproliferation Research and Development in the U.S. Department of Energy, and the Committee on International Security & Arms Control at the National Academy of Sciences.